Penguin Origins: The History of Linux [Geek History]

 There’s virtually no place you can go without being in contact with Linux – it powers everything from regular computers to the most powerful servers to our handheld mobile devices.
-Most people who aren’t techies like us don’t even know what Linux is, nor do they know that Android runs using Linux.
+Most people who aren’t techies like us don’t even know what Linux is, nor do they know thatruns using Linux.
 Whether you know it or not, Linux is everywhere, and that presence seems to only be increasing.

 However, Linux isn’t a new operating system – it’s been around longer than I have and going strong.
 How did Linux get to where it is today?
 Taking a look at the lengthy history of Linux might give us some insight on that question.

 In mid-September of 1991, a Finnish computer science student by the name of Linus Torvalds released Linux version 0.01, the first one ever.
 Torvalds claimed that he was inspired to write the Linux kernel because buying Unix or Minix systems was too expensive, especially for a college student.
 One of his most famous emails which advertised his project to other interested developers mentioned that the kernel project would be “nothing professional” and more of a hobby project rather than a serious attempt at creating a brand new operating system.

 Little did he know that his kernel would gain a large amount of support, and over the years the kernel would be greatly expanded to be capable of much more than what it originally was.

 It wasn’t long after the original release of Linux that Torvalds decided to license the software using the GNU General Public License, which allowed people to see, copy, use, and modify for their own needs.
 This seemingly simple decision has played a major role in why Linux has become so popular today.
 While the Linux Foundation and Linus Torvalds have the authority to control and release official Linux kernels, anyone in the world, both private individuals, as well as businesses or corporations, can use the software for free and modify it to their own needs.